Celebrate the cherry blossom season with this delectable cherry blossom milk pudding. The soft silky pudding simply melts in your mouth.

 - Slowly add the milk mixture to the yogurt mixture while you stir.

-- Run the mixture through a fine mesh sieve/strainer to achieve silky smooth texture.
+- Strain the mixture through a fine-mesh sieve to achieve silky smooth texture.

-- To speed up the process for solidify the milk pudding, fill up half of a large bowl with iced water.
+- To speed up the process for solidifying the milk pudding, fill up half of a large bowl with iced water.
 Place the bowl with mixture in the ice bath.
-It will take at least 30 minutes till the mixture becomes thicker and syrupy.
+It will take at least 30 minutes until the mixture becomes thicker and syrupy.

-- Once the mixture gets thicker, pour to individual serving cups.
-Keep them in the refrigerator till the milk pudding sets, about 30-60 minutes.
+- Once the mixture gets thicker, pour into individual serving cups.
+Keep them in the refrigerator until the milk pudding sets, about 30–60 minutes.

-- In a small saucepan, heat ½ cup (120 ml) water and 2 tsp sugar over medium heat and whisk until the sugar has dissolved completely.
+- In a small saucepan, heat ½ cup water and 2 tsp sugar over medium heat and whisk until the sugar has dissolved completely.

-- Gently squeeze water out of the salt pickled cherry blossoms and add them in the saucepan.
+- Gently squeeze out the water from the salt-pickled cherry blossoms and add them to the saucepan.
 Turn off the heat.

-- Add the gelatin and give a quick mix and then add a tiny bit of red food coloring.
+- Add the gelatin and give a quick mix.
+Then, add a tiny bit of red food coloring.
 If you want nice light pink color, add only tiny bit.
 You can always add a little more if you want it to be a darker red.

-- Mix well so that color is evenly distributed.
-Place the saucepan over iced bath and let the mixture cool.
+- Mix well so that the color is evenly distributed.
+Place the saucepan in an ice bath and let the mixture cool.
 This will make the mixture syrupy and thick.

 To Assemble

-- Keep in the refrigerator till the top layer is set (about an hour).
+- Keep in the refrigerator until the top layer is set (about an hour).
 Garnish the milk pudding with mint leaves and serve it chilled.

 Notes